 Get the details on pricing trends, weather, storage levels, tariffs and more.

-NATURAL GAS STORAGE Storage levels are low.
-Should you be worried?
+NATURAL GAS STORAGE Storage levels are below previous years.

 The Energy Outlook is designed to inform you about the current state of the natural gas and electric energy markets.
 While prices are most important, we offer insights into the drivers of the energy markets and shed some light on how these drivers impact market prices.
 The primary energy market drivers fall into 2 areas: Fundamentals and Politics.